 Almost everyone uses a computer at some point each day, and new programs, websites and applications are in high demand.
 Increased fraud rates have also increased the need for programmers to improve security.

 The Bureau of Labor Statistics reported that there were 213,900 computer programmers in 2019.
-If you plan to or already work in this industry, it’s vital to keep your skills up to date, and part of that means familiarizing yourself with the top programming languages in 2021.
+If you plan to or already work in this industry using top training brands such as AWS, IBM, VMware, or others, it’s vital to keep your skills up to date, and part of that means familiarizing yourself with the top programming languages in 2021.